-- The KU Energy Office submits annual energy audits to the Kansas Department of Administration, which reports the results to the Governor and Legislature (E 1.1.1).
+- The KU Energy Office submits energy audits to the Kansas Department of Administration every five years.
+The reports are given to the Governor and Legislature for review.
+(E 1.1.1).

 - In 2012, DCM worked with KU Purchasing to establish a number of on-call service contracts to improve procurement efficiency, including one for building commissioning and testing services.
 These on-call vendors have been engaged in providing commissioning services for a number of new building projects and renovations on campus, as well as retro-commissioning existing buildings.
 (E 1.1.2).